tiagotakeshi/climb-project/README.md

 	- If the eps was less than 0.3 the clusters were more precise in the latitude and longitude, but the grade in each cluster were the same for all elements.
 	- The minimum samples can not solve the conflict between geo location precision and the limition of the grade in the same cluster.

-3. Due the conflict the parameters chosen were defined by a wide geo location range to be able to get a range of grades and be possible for the climber chose one more difficult or an easier one than the informed grade.
+3. Due the conflict, the parameters chosen were defined by a wide geo location range to be able to get a range of grades and be possible for the climber chose one more difficult or an easier one than the informed grade.

 To analyze the clusters in a visual way, it was used the [T-SNE](https://scikit-learn.org/stable/modules/generated/sklearn.manifold.TSNE.html) tool, which is a dimensional reduction tool.
 This tools has a principal parameter (the perplexity) that defines the number of nearest neighbors used in other manifold learning algorithms.
 And it affects the way of the dimensional reduction group the clusters.